 The state governments of North Carolina, South Carolina, Georgia, and the east coast of Florida have the authority to manage fisheries that occur in waters extending three nautical miles from their respective shorelines.
-North Carolina's marine fisheries are managed by the Division of Marine Fisheries of the North Carolina Department of Environmental Quality.
+North Carolina's marine fisheries are managed by the Marine Fisheries Division of the North Carolina Department of Environment and Natural Resources.
 The Marine Resources Division of the South Carolina Department of Natural Resources regulates South Carolina's marine fisheries.
 Georgia's marine fisheries are managed by the Coastal Resources Division of the Department of Natural Resources.
 The Marine Fisheries Division of the Florida Fish and Wildlife Conservation Commission is responsible for managing Florida's marine fisheries.
 Each state fishery management agency has a designated seat on the South Atlantic Council.
 The purpose of state representation at the Council level is to ensure state participation in federal fishery management decision-making and to promote the development of compatible regulations in state and federal waters.

-The South Atlantic states are also involved in the management of marine fisheries through the Atlantic States Marine Fisheries Commission (ASMFC).
+The South Atlantic states are also involved in the management of marine fisheries through the ASMFC in management of marine fisheries.
 This commission was created to coordinate state regulations and develop management plans for interstate fisheries.
 It has significant authority, through the Atlantic Striped Bass Conservation Act and the Atlantic Coastal Fisheries Cooperative Management Act, to compel adoption of consistent state regulations to conserve coastal species.
-The ASFMC also is represented at the Council level, but only has voting authority at the committee level.
+The ASFMC also is represented at the Council level, but does not have voting authority at the Council level.